Skip to main content

 - matchPattern: '**.tencentyun.com'

-Explicit Denial: A cannot access B
+Explicit Deny: A Cannot Access B

 apiVersion: cilium.io/v2